Want to learn how to food prep but feeling overwhelmed? Here are 5 simple how to food prep tips for beginners to help you get started.

 Store your food:

-So if you’re ready to start food prepping but aren’t sure how, here are my top 5 tips to get you started:
+So if you’re ready to start food prepping but aren’t sure how, here are my top 5 how to food prep tips to get you started:

 - Start with a plan.

 - Make a list of everything you want to prep for the week.
 Use your weekly menu if you have one or decide on basic staples that can be used in a variety of meals (like meat, beans, grains etc).
 Try dividing your list into sections like oven, stove, no-cook etc so you have a clear picture of what needs to be done in each area of the kitchen.

 - The best way to ensure you get the most out of your allotted food prep time is to make sure you’re doing multiple things at once.
 You could, theoretically, have something in the crockpot, something in the oven, a couple things on the stove and be chopping vegetables on the counter all at once.
 This is where your list comes in handy!
 Think long term and start crockpot and oven items first.
 Since baking typically takes the longest, I always make sure I have something on-deck, ready to go into the oven when the previous thing comes out.
 Then I fill in the remaining time by working on this on the stove, counter, etc.

 - Most leftovers are only safe in the fridge for 3-4 days, so don’t prep more food than you and your family can finish by Thursday if you’re doing your prep on Sundays.
 Remember that if you reach Tuesday or Wednesday and realize you have too much food you can always freeze a few things.

 - Double the recipe.

 - If you’re making something like soup, burgers or casserole, consider doubling the recipe and putting half in the freezer for later.
 It won’t be much extra work for you and it’s an easy way to make sure you have food on hand for busy weeks when you don’t have time to food prep.